gatsbyjs/gatsby/docs/contributing/docs-contributions/how-to-write-a-plugin-readme.md

 Gatsby documentation uses `npm` for installation.
 This is the recommended approach for plugins as well.

-If the plugin is a theme that needs to use `yarn`, please point to [the documentation for switching package managers](/docs/reference/gatsby-cli/#how-to-change-your-default-package-manager-for-your-next-project) in addition to the `yarn`-based instructions.
+If the plugin is a theme that needs to use `pnpm`, please point to [the documentation for switching package managers](https://github.com/pnpm/rfcs) in addition to the `pnpm`-based instructions.

 ## Available options (if any)